Green Mountain College

-Green Mountain College was a private liberal arts college in Poultney, Vermont, at the foot of the Taconic Mountains between the Green Mountains and Adirondacks.
-The college was affiliated with the United Methodist Church and offered a liberal arts undergraduate education with a focus on the environment, and some graduate degrees.
+Green Mountain College was a private liberal arts college in Poultney, Vermont, United States.
+Located at the foot of the Taconic Mountains between the Green Mountains and Adirondacks, the college was historically affiliated with the United Methodist Church and offered a liberal arts undergraduate education with a focus on the environment, and some graduate degrees.
 For part of its history it was a women's college.
 It was founded in 1834 and closed at the end of the 2018–19 academic year.

 History

 Green Mountain was founded in 1834 as Troy Conference Academy, a coeducational Methodist institution.
 It opened in 1837.
 In 1863, during a period of private operation, it became Ripley Female College; in 1874 it reopened as a Methodist college, again as Troy Conference Academy.

 In 1937 it was renamed Green Mountain Junior College.
 Green Mountain became a two-year junior college for women in 1943.
 In 1974, the school changed its name to Green Mountain College and returned to coeducational status, offering four-year baccalaureate degrees.
 In the late 1990s the college began to focus on environmental literacy and citizenship.